FlowFuse/website/src/blog/2024/10/dashboard-new-group-type-app-icon-and-charts.md

 Whether analyzing performance metrics or user activity, histograms can give you a clear view of how data points are distributed across predefined ranges.
 You can now easily group data and control the range, providing deeper insights at a glance.

+![Screenshot showing the new Histogram chart type](./images/chart-histogram.png){data-zoomable}
+_Screenshot showing the new Histogram chart type_

 The real advantage of this new Histogram chart type is that it simplifies the process for you.
 Just pass in the raw data, and the histogram will automatically organize it into meaningful ranges, then display how often each range occurs.
 This makes it incredibly easy to extract valuable insights without the need for manual data processing.

-![Screenshot showing the new Histogram chart type](./images/chart-histogram.png){data-zoomable}
-_Screenshot showing the new Histogram chart type_
+You can see an example flow for the Histogram chart type [here](https://dashboard.flowfuse.com/nodes/widgets/ui-chart.html#histograms) in our documentation.

 ## Customizable App Icon